simonsobs/ocs/docs/developer/clients.rst

   ``msg``
-    Short for "message", a string providing a brief description of the result (this is normally pretty boring for successful calls, but might contain a helpful tip in the case of errors).
+    Short for "message", a string providing a brief description of the result (this is normally pretty boring for successful calls, but might contain a helpful tip in the case of errors.)

   ``session``
     The ``session`` portion of the reply is dictionary containing useful